systemd/mkosi/mkosi/resources/mkosi.md

   image and will be pulled in as dependencies of this image when `Images=` is used.

+`MinimumVersion=`, `--minimum-version=`

+: The minimum mkosi version required to build this configuration.
+If specified multiple times, the highest specified version is used.

 ### [Distribution] Section

 `Distribution=`, `--distribution=`, `-d`